LamaSaeed/DataScience/Projects/Proposal/REDME.md

 ### Data Description:
 -I use date base from Commercial record in 2020  to know how many person orientation to buy online market .

+1-What are the most popular cities for e-commerce?

+2-Did the Saudis turn to e-commerce at the time of covied-19?

+3-The Riyadh city is the most start-up city in sadui arabia?

 ### Tools: